 This is the Detroit I remember.
 Glittering, sparkling, beautiful, a place where anything was possible.
 I know they say if you can make it in New York you can make it anywhere.
 I never believed the hype.
-If you can survive Dexter, 8 mile, 7 mile and Cortland and make something of yourself well you can make it even bigger in New York.
+If you can survive Dexter, 8 mile, 7 mile or Cortland and make something of yourself, well you can make it even bigger in New York.
 Ask Madonna she was from Detroit before she started using her English accent. :-).
 Lol – no shade.

 Detroit used to be a place where people didn’t just work hard, they dreamed, then they made the impossible happen.
 I could tell you a little story about a guy named Berry Gordy, but I don’t have all night.